 02 of 04

-This version is a classic Virginia-style Brunswick stew made with chicken. potatoes, lima beans, corn, and tomato sauce add to the color and flavor.
-Don't feel as though you have to follow the recipe exactly.
-Add some leftover pork or bacon to the stew or change the vegetables up to suit your family's tastes.
+This version is a classic Virginia-style Brunswick stew made with chicken, potatoes, lima beans, corn, and tomato sauce.
+Although the recipe indicates a slow-cooked chicken resulting in off-the-bone juicy meat and a tasty broth, use leftover chicken and store-bought chicken stock to make your stew if need be.
+Add leftover pork or bacon to the stew if you'd like or switch-up the vegetables to suit your family's tastes.

 03 of 04